instantwifi/appernetic-hugo-project/content/_index.md

  - Users can't enter the wrong password
  - You can use very long passwords which are safer
  - You don't have to use WPS which shouldn't be used anyway,
- - The board can be designed as you want
+ - The sign can be designed as you want

 ## Specification